mmcza/NBA-Awards-prediction/README.md

   - features: `['All-Star-MVP' 'POTW' 'W' 'ROTM' 'FG3A' 'STL' 'REB' 'PIE' 'REB_per_GP' 'TO_per_GP' 'FG3M_2' 'PTS' 'STL_per_GP' 'FP_per_GP' 'L' 'FP' 'MIN' 'MIN_per_GP' 'FG3A_per_GP' 'PIE_per_GP' 'FTM_per_GP' 'FGA_per_GP' 'FG3M_per_GP' 'POTM' 'GP' 'FG3_PCT']`,
   - additional voting: `True`.

 The XGBoost was chosen because it was the first model with the highest score.
+All the models with their parameters, used features and score were saved to a [csv file](/models/model_scores_rookie.csv).

 ## 6. Predictions for 2023/2024 season